ZoloAi/zolo-zcli/Documentation/zComm_GUIDE.md

 [View demo source →](../Demos/Layer_0/zComm_Demo/lvl2_websocket/1_websocket_server.py)

+**What happens when you run this?**

+Unlike HTTP requests (which finish immediately), this WebSocket server **stays running** - listening on port 8765, waiting for clients to connect.
+The connection stays open until you explicitly close it.

+In traditional Python, stopping a server safely is tricky: Ctrl+C crashes immediately, leaving the port "stuck" - you'll get "port already in use" errors on restart.

+**zCLI handles this automatically.** Press Ctrl+C, and zCLI gracefully closes all connections, releases the port, and exits cleanly.
+You'll see cleanup messages confirming everything shut down properly.

 **What you'll discover:**
 - Create WebSocket server with one method call
 - zCLI handles async complexity internally